aaron-iles/compprog_students/module_0_intro_and_setup/assignments/vm_setup.md

 ### Confirm access
 1. Navigate to [my homelab Guacamole instance](https://guacamole.m9e.dev)
 2. Log in using the credentials sent to your student email account.
+3. When prompted to allow Guacamole access to your clipboard, please grant it access.
-3. After logging in you should see a login screen for your virtual machine.
+4. After logging in you should see a login screen for your virtual machine.
 Enter your password and confirm that you can get into your VM.
-4. Open Google Chrome and navigate to [GitHub](https://github.com)
+5. Open Google Chrome and navigate to [GitHub](https://github.com)

 ### Confirm sudoers
 1. Open the application called "Terminal" and confirm that you can run the following command